INedelcu/PathTracingDemo/README.md

 # Path Tracing Demo

 This demo implements a Monte Carlo Path Tracing technique using hardware accelerated ray tracing support in Unity.
+There is no rasterization based rendering in the demo and a render pipeline is not used (the Camera doesn't render any geometry).

 <img src="Images/397D40F8-9241-49FD-8063-1386E574D217.png" width="1280">